Introducing features and useful functions you should know when considering using Alibaba Cloud ApsaraDB for POLARDB

 update test set column=unix_timestamp();

-The console displays a message stating that you will be unable to connect for up to 30 seconds, but
+The console displays a message indicating that the connection will be lost for up to 30 seconds, but

-the total time it took to complete the change process was 10 minutes, and the connection error only occurred for about 10 seconds of that time.
+the total time it took to complete the changes was actually 10 minutes, and the connection error only occurred for about 10 seconds of that time.

-On the other hand, Aurora requires stopping a node when changing specifications, which
+On the other hand, Aurora requires stopping a node when changing its specifications,

-results in a downtime of approximately 5 to 10 minutes.
+resulting in approximately 5 to 10 minutes of downtime.

-to select the desired specifications in Aurora, add a new read-only node, and
+to select the desired specifications, add a new read-only node, and

 minimizing downtime.

-Even when using failover, it still takes more than 10 seconds, so
+Even with failover enabled, it takes more than 10 seconds in my experience, so

 It looks like you could choose to tolerate downtime of around 10 seconds!